fbocharov/au-grafon/README.md

 * [3D model render](https://github.com/fbocharov/au-grafon/tree/master/src/3Dmodel)

 # Dependencies
 All applications using OpenGL 3.3.
-To build and run them one should have installed the following libraries:
+To build and run them one should have the following libraries installed:
 * ```freeglut3-dev```
 * ```libsoil-dev```
 * ```libglfw3-dev```